 An indentation consists of two parts.
-One part results from nesting code blocks and the other part is determined by alignment.
+One part results from nesting code blocks, and the other part is determined by alignment.

-In this text box, specify the number of spaces that fits in a tab.|
+|Tab size||In this field, specify the number of spaces that fits in a tab.|

-In this text box, specify the number of spaces to be inserted for each indent level.|
+|Indent||In this field, specify the number of spaces to be inserted for each indent level.|

-In this text box, specify the number of spaces to be inserted between the elements of an array, in expressions, method declarations, and method calls.
+In this field, specify the number of spaces to be inserted between the elements of an array, in expressions, method declarations, and method calls.

 |Keep indents on empty lines||If this checkbox is selected, WebStorm retains indents on empty lines as if they contained some code.
 If the checkbox is cleared, WebStorm deletes the tab characters and spaces on empty lines.|

 In declarations of functions, the second and further methods in a chain are displayed on a separate line.

 Use this tab to specify where you want WebStorm to insert spaces automatically.
 Select the checkboxes next to the description of relevant locations and check the results in the Preview pane.

 Wrapping and bracesIn this tab, customize the exceptions, brace placement and alignment options that WebStorm will apply to various code constructs on reformatting the source code.
 Check the results in the Preview pane.

 |Hard wrap at||In this field, specify the number of spaces required to the right of an element.
 If you accept the Default option then the value from the global settings is used.|

 In this field, specify how the edited text is fitted in the specified Hard wrap at field.

-Visual guides In this field, specify multiple right margins.
+|Visual guides||In this field, specify multiple right margins.
 You can leave a default value or enter the number of spaces for your margin.
 If you want to specify several margins, enter numbers separated by comma.|

 Keep when reformatting